StackVista/stackstate-docs/setup/security/rbac/role_based_access_control.md

 Here are some examples of what you can do with RBAC:

 * Allow one user to have access to the development cluster only, another one to both the production and development cluster and a third can access the development cluster and only 1 namespace in the production cluster.
-* Designate a small group of users as StackState administrators to setup and configure StackState, while giving all developers a troubleshooter role with limited configuration capability but access to view all topology, metrics, logs and events.
+* Give a small group of users an administrator role to setup and configure StackState.
+While giving all developers a troubleshooter role to view all topology, metrics, logs and events, but with limited configuration capability.

-## What is a role in StackState?
+## What's a role in StackState?

 A role in StackState is a combination of a [configured subject](rbac_subjects.md) and a set of [permissions](rbac_permissions.md).
 Process of setting up a role in StackState is described in [How to set up roles](rbac_roles.md).